tulayang/httpform/README.md

     keepExtname: bool
 ```

-Form parser.
+form parser.

 ```
 AsyncHttpForm = HttpForm
 ```

-Asynchronous form parser.
+asynchronous form parser.

 ```
 proc newHttpForm(tmp: string, keepExtname = true): HttpForm
 ```

-Creates a new form parser. `tmp` should be set, which will save the uploaded temporary file.
+creates a new form parser. `tmp` should be set, which will save the uploaded temporary file.
 If `keepExtname` is true, the extname will be reserved.

 ```
 proc newAsyncHttpForm*(tmp: string, keepExtname = true): AsyncHttpForm
 ```

+creates a new asynchronous form parser.

 ```
 proc parse*(x: HttpForm, contentType: string, body: string):